Security

 Securing SharePoint external sharing requires a layered approach combining tenant-level sharing policies, site-level restrictions, conditional access rules, sensitivity labels, and Data Loss Prevention (DLP) policies.
 In our 25+ years managing enterprise SharePoint environments, we have found that the biggest security risk is not external sharing itself — it is uncontrolled external sharing where organizations lack visibility into what is shared, with whom, and for how long.

 External sharing is a business requirement that cannot be eliminated.
 Partners, clients, vendors, and contractors all need access to specific documents.
 The goal is to enable collaboration while maintaining control, visibility, and the ability to revoke access instantly when needed.
+External sharing controls sit on top of your internal permission model — make sure you have the foundations right by reviewing our SharePoint permissions and security complete guide.

 Understanding SharePoint Sharing Levels